-Because of the Covid-19 crisis we have had to suspend applications to join the choir.
-In the meantime, if you would like to register your interest in joining the bursary scheme when that becomes an option, please get in touch so that we can let you know when vacancies are once again available.
+Due to the Covid-19 crisis we have had to suspend applications to join the choir.
+In the meantime, if you would like to register your interest in joining our young singers’ bursary scheme, please get in touch so that we can let you know when vacancies are once again available.
 Thank you.

 As a registered charity, part of our charitable commitment is to reach into the local community and offer gifted young singers the opportunity to sing with us on a full bursary (which covers the annual subscription fee).
 These places are open to singers aged between 16 and 27 years old and we welcome all voice parts (where needed within the choir).